thepeterstone/docs/pages/doc/query_language_getting_started.md

 ## Step 0: What's a Query?

-Before you run your first query, let's examine a time series and look at the elements of a query.
+Before you run your first query, let's examine a time series and look at the anatomy of a query.

 ### What's a Time Series?

 A time series measures a particular phenomenon over time.
 In the example below:
 * The time series metric is `temperature`
 * Two types are `ear` and `forehead`.
 In Wavefront, the types could show up as values of a `location` tag.
-* This diagram does not show sources, but in Wavefront, you could have a source associated with ear time series.
+* This diagram does not show sources, but in Wavefront, you could have a source associated with each time series.
+In this example, we could have a different time series for each patient.

 ![line chart of 2 temperature time series, one for type== forehead and one for type=ear](images/time_series_basic.png)

 ### Anatomy of a Query

-Now, let's look at the anatomy of a query shown in Chart Builder:
+Now, let's look at the anatomy of a query (shown in Chart Builder):

 ![annotated chart builder, items discussed below](images/query_anatomy_builder.png)

 Each query has the following components.
 Only the metric is required, the other elements are optional but help you get the information you're really interested in.
-* A metric (or a constant such as `10`).
-In this example, `~sample.cpu.loadavg.1m`
+* A **metric** (or a constant such as `10`).
+Above, the metric was temperature.
+In this example, the metric is `~sample.cpu.loadavg.1m`
-* One or more sources, that is, host, VM, container, etc. In this example, `app-*`.
-That means metrics that come from `db-*` are ignored.
+* One or more **sources**.
+Above, sources would have been patients.
+Here, sources could be the host, VM, container, etc. In this example, `app-*` -- that means metrics that come from `db-*` are ignored.
 * One or more point tags.
-In this example, `env=production`.
-Point tags must be defined in your time series.
-If you use Chart Builder, only valid point tags are available for selection.
+Above, we had the `location` point tag.
+In this example, we have the `env` point tag with value `production`.
+Only valid point tags can be queried.
 * One or more functions.
-This example uses the `avg()` function, and the `mmedian()`` function with a 10 minute time window.
+This example uses the `avg()` function, and the `mmedian()` function with a 10 minute time window.
 The [Query Language Reference](query_language_reference.html) lists each function with a short description and points to reference pages.

 Here's the same query in the Query Editor.